Ask Your Plumber:

 The Last Thing is to Know When to Quit.

 As a plumber, I have come into the house and fixed the problem in minutes that the customer had spent half their Saturday trying in vain to fix.
 After they finally got to the end of their rope they called me.

 If the job isn’t going well, or the first try didn’t work like the YouTube video said it would ask yourself if maybe this is a good time to call the professional.

 There is no shame in doing that.

-I know plumbing because that’s what I do.
-But I call the professional in when there is something besides plumbing that I need done.
+I know to plumb because that’s what I do.
+But I call the professional in when there is something besides plumbing that I need to be done.

 In short, if you want to try fixing your own toilet make a plan in advance.
 Figure how many trips or hours you want to spend on the project and call the plumber if the repair exceeds it.
 That or another simple method is to count the curse words.